 In conjunction with Chief Program and Operating Officers, facilitates Council on Accreditation (COA) process.

-Minimum Years of Experience: 2 years of child welfare or social services.
-Experience with continuous quality improvement, research, and/or program development preferred, but not required
+Minimum Experience: Experience with continuous quality improvement, research, and/or program development preferred, but not required.

-Information Technology Skills Required: Microsoft Office and Client Database Software Proficiency
+Information Technology Skills Required: Microsoft Office Proficiency and Client Database Software.

-Other Requirements: Must possess or pass CWEL, CANS, CERAP, and other state of Illinois certifications, as required.
-Experience working with the Illinois Department of Children and Family Services or similar agency.
+Other Requirements: Experience working with the Illinois Department of Children and Family Services.
 Excellent coalition building skills with an ability to work effectively with a variety of internal and external stakeholders.
-Excellent interpersonal, oral and written communication and time management skills
+Excellent interpersonal, oral and written communication and time management skills.

 Kaleidoscope is a nonprofit, charitable organization that helps Chicago youth cope with the consequences of abuse and neglect within their family system.